-How to Remove iPhone Backup Password?
+How to Remove iPhone Backup Password in Minutes?

 Guide to Remove iPhone Backup Password

 Every time you enter your iTunes backup files, you need to tap the password like this.

 Step 1.
 Remove the iPhone Backup Password If You Remember the Password